 Motivated and independent students may apply to assist teachers or the office during one block in tasks that support educational goals, and provide an exploratory opportunity to students considering a career in education.
 Work may include tutoring students, designing activities, and other basic support tasks.
 Applications available in office and must be submitted no later than five school days before the start of the intended term, for approval by the Director of Teaching & Learning.
+Students must be on track for graduation.
 Application submission does not guarantee approval.